 According to the IRS, “an individual is an independent contractor if the payer has the right to control or direct only the result of the work and not what will be done and how it will be done.”

-An independent contractor on the other hand provides services to the general public and is free from any employer-employee relationship.
-The following are examples of independent contractors:
+An independent contractor can be anyone to provides services to the general public and who does not operate within an employer-employee relationship.
+Some examples include: